AdrianZafari/Final_Project_Sql/README.md

 - Create an Employee first then create a Project.
 - Delete an Employee referenced in a Project and the backend will get upset with you (sorry).
 - I wrote warnings, but it's on you to follow them.

+As an aside:

+I made an API with some instructions from ChatGPT as to what the main steps are for writing an API and what libraries must be used; it wouldn't connect to my frontend.
+The API is functional and could connect to the Database, unfortunately, setting it up with MAUI Blazor was rather hectic and wound up going nowhere.
+That's why there's a random API just sitting there in the directory, figured I might as well include it.